 Guest: Strongly restricted and needs explicit rights for a project.

 At the bottom of the Settings > Permissions page, you will find a list of all users.
 Here you'll be able to assign users their appropriate permission role.

 Note☝️You won't be able to remove yourself from the Admin role, as you would lose access to this page.

 The Guest role in awork is a special role, with very limited permissions, yet users with this role only take up 1/3 of a booked user in awork.

 Learn more about guests in awork here.

 The Admin role is a system role in awork.
-He/she has all permissions and is allowed to see everything in awork except private tasks and calendars.
+They have all permissions and are allowed to see everything in awork except private tasks and calendars.

 Additionally, only users* with the Admin role are allowed to make certain changes in awork.
 These include:

 configure the rights management